Quantum Reverse Shannon Theorem: Introduction

 The various capacities of a quantum channel ${\cal N}$ may be defined within a framework where asymptotic communication resources and conversions between them are treated abstractly \cite{DHW05}.
-A noisy channel $\cN$ corresponds to an asymptotic resource $\<\cN\>$, while standard resources such as ebits (maximally-entangled pairs of qubits, also known as EPR pairs), or instances of of a noiseless qubit channel from Alice to Bob are denoted $[qq]$ and $[q\ra q]$ respectively.
+Many independent uses of a noisy channel $\cN$, i.e.~$\cN^{\otimes n}$, corresponds to an asymptotic resource $\<\cN\>$, while standard resources such as ebits (maximally-entangled pairs of qubits, also known as EPR pairs), or instances of a noiseless qubit channel from Alice to Bob are denoted $[qq]$ and $[q\ra q]$ respectively.
 Their classical analogues are $[cc]$ and $[c\ra c]$, which stand for bits of shared randomness (rbits), and uses of noiseless classical bit channels (cbits).
 Communication from Bob to Alice is denoted by $[q\la q]$ and $[c\la c]$.
-Within this framework, coding theorems can be thought of as transformations from one communication resource to another, analogous to reductions in complexity theory, but involving resources that are quantitative rather than qualitative, the quantity (if other than 1) being indicated by a coefficient preceding the resource expression.
-We consider two kinds of asymptotic {\em resource reducibility} (called resource inequalities in \cite{DHW05}): viz. reducibility via local operations $\leqlo$, and via clean local operations $\leqclo$.
-A resource $\beta$ is said to be {\em LO\/}-reducible to $\alpha$ if there is an asymptotically faithful transformation from $\alpha$ to $\beta$ via local operations: that is, for any $\eps,\delta>0$ and for all sufficiently large $n$, $n(1+\delta)$ copies of $\alpha$ can be transformed into $n$ copies of $\beta$ with overall diamond-norm (\cite{Kitaev:02a} and see also \cite{CB-book}) error $\leq \eps$.
-The clean version of this reducibility, $\leqclo$, which is important when we wish to coherently superpose protocols, adds the restriction that any quantum subsystem discarded during the transformation be in the zero state up to an error that vanishes in the limit of large $n$.
+Within this framework, coding theorems can be thought of as transformations from one communication resource to another, analogous to reductions in complexity theory, but involving resources that are quantitative rather than qualitative, the rate (if other than 1) being indicated by a coefficient preceding the resource expression.
+We consider two kinds of asymptotic {\em resource reducibility} or {\em resource inequality}~\cite{DHW05}: viz. asymptotic reducibility via local operations $\leqlo_{\text{L}}$, usually abbreviated $\leqlo$, and asymptotic reducibility via clean local operations $\leqclo$.
+A resource $\beta$ is said to be locally asymptotically reducible to $\alpha$ if there is an asymptotically faithful transformation from $\alpha$ to $\beta$ via local operations: that is, for any $\eps,\delta>0$ and for all sufficiently large $n$, $n(1+\delta)$ copies of $\alpha$ can be transformed into $n$ copies of $\beta$ with overall error $<\eps = o(1)$.
+Here, and throughout the paper, we use $o(1)$ to mean a quantity that approaches zero as $n\ra\infty$.
+We use ``error'' to refer to the trace distance in the context of states, which is defined as

+For channels, ``error'' refers to the diamond norm~\cite{Kitaev:02a} (see also \cite{CB-book,KW03}).
+The example most studied in this paper is when the target resource $\beta = \<\cN\>$ with a channel $\cN$.
+The initial resource $\alpha$ is transformed, via a protocol involving local operations, into a channel $\cN^{\prime(n)}$, with diamond-norm error